 - Assignment and summary of duties

-- Social Security Number and Date of Birth (If applicable)
+- Social Security Number and Date of Birth (HR will reach out directly)

 In an effort to provide the safest possible environment for students, visitors, employees,

 and to enhance the security of all physical resources, CSUSM conducts criminal record

 checks or LiveScans for employees and volunteers who:

 - Work with students or minors under the age of 18; or